 You should come to class prepared.
 Students who are not prepared struggle through the individual class and through the course.
-If you attend every class meeting, and complete every reading and assignment prior to the class it is due you should have little trouble in this course.
+If you attend every class meeting, and complete every reading and assignment prior to the class it is due you should have little trouble in passing this course.
+Higher levels of mastery of the subject may require more effort.
+This is a moderately rigorous college science class and laboratory.
+Having said that you have the ability and I am here to work with you.
+Your level of success is dependent on you, if you have issues that are causing you difficulties talk to me and we'll see if we can work through it together or if there are resources on campus available to you that could offer help.